MiguelCardoso77/SurgicalSync-BackEnd/docs/SprintA/20-create-a-new-staff-profile/readme.md

 The client has outlined that the Admin Role should possess the functionality to create new staff profiles.

-All Surgeries require the following staff:
+All staff require the following data:
 • Attributes:
 - Name
 - License Number (unique identifier)